MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. At any time, select **Save** on the top right to save your work.

    To analyze, you need at least two activities.
-Otherwise, the process map would not be very meaningful.
+Otherwise, the process map wouldn't be meaningful.

 1. When you finish grouping, set **Ready to analyze**  next to **Save**.